xinyi-hou/xinyi-hou.github.io/_pages/about.md

 My research interests include but are not limited to LLM+SE.

-If you would like to reach me, please send an email to [xinyihou@hust.edu.cn](xinyihou@hust.edu.cn).
+If you would like to reach me, please email [xinyihou@hust.edu.cn](xinyihou@hust.edu.cn).

 Here are my close friends' homepages: [Yanjie Zhao](https://yanjiezhao96.github.io/), [Shenao Wang](https://ShenaoW.github.io/), [Liu Wang](https://liuer-wang.github.io/), [Ningke Li](https://ningke-li.github.io/)...

 # 🌷 News

+- [15 Jan 2025] Our paper titled "Bridging Design and Development with Automated Declarative UI Code Generation" was accepted by FSE 2025!
-- [19 Dec 2025] Our paper titled "ClauseBench: Enhancing Software License Analysis with Clause-Level Benchmarking" was accepted by ICSE 2025, Industry Challenge Track!
+- [19 Dec 2024] Our paper titled "ClauseBench: Enhancing Software License Analysis with Clause-Level Benchmarking" was accepted by ICSE 2025, Industry Challenge Track!
 - [27 Nov 2024] Excited to announce the 1st workshop on [LLMapp](https://llmappworkshop.github.io/), co-located with [@FSE 2025](https://conf.researchr.org/home/fse-2025)!
 Join us in Trondheim, Norway.
-- [21 Nov 2024] Two papers working on LLM Apps and Supply Chain were accepted by TOSEM 2030 SE Roadmap!
+- [21 Nov 2024] Two papers on LLM Apps and Supply Chain were accepted by TOSEM 2030 SE Roadmap!
 - [15-17 Nov 2024] We won the third prize in the Software Research Prototype System Competition of ChinaSoft 2024.
 - [8-9 Nov 2024] I attended the AI+ Development Digital Summit in Shenzhen, China.
 - [27 Aug 2024] Our paper titled "Large language models for software engineering: A systematic literature review" was accepted by TOSEM!